 Support for students aiming to close learning gaps, strengthen fundamentals, develop fluency in problem-solving, and prepare for tests, exams, and university pathways.
+All support is aligned with the Ontario curriculum.

 Calm, patient, one-to-one support with over 15 years of teaching experience across secondary and postsecondary education in the UK and Canada — and a genuine love of the subject.